SC Rasta Vechta

 Sports Club Rasta Vechta is a German basketball club based in Vechta, Lower Saxony.
-The club plays in the ProA, the second tier of professional Basketball in Germany.
+The club plays in the Basketball Bundesliga (BBL), following their promotion from the ProA in 2022–23.

-Founded in 1979, the club spent the majority of its history in the lower-tier German leagues.
-In 2012, the team promoted to the second-tier ProA and ever since it has been balancing between relegation from the BBL and promotion from ProA.
+Founded in 1979, the club has spent the majority of its history in the lower-tier German leagues.
+In 2012, the team was promoted to the second-tier ProA and ever since has been balancing between relegation from the BBL and promotion from ProA.

 History

 Foundation

 The club was founded on 26 June 1979 as the basketball team of the Antonianum Gymnasium, with former students playing in the team.
 The name of the club, "Rasta", is a tribute to reggae music because Bob Marley's Rastaman Vibration was playing when the name was decided.

-Recent years
+Recent years (2012-2016)

 In the 2012–13 season, Vechta won the German second-tier ProA after beating Gloria Giants Düsseldorf in the finals.
 This season, they entered their new home arena, the Rasta Dome.
 After winning the ProA in its first season in the new arena, Vechta was promoted to the first-tier Basketball Bundesliga (BBL).
 In 2013, the arena, which had an original capacity of 2,000 spectators, was expanded to accommodate 3,140 fans in order to meet minimum size requirements for the Basketball Bundesliga.
 However, the team finished last in the 2013–14 season and were immediately relegated back to the ProA.
 In the 2015–16 season, Rasta once again promoted to the Bundesliga.
 Just like the previous BBL adventure, the team would relegate again in its first season back.